U.S. Renewable Energy Factsheet

 Patterns of Use

 While energy is essential to modern society, most primary sources are unsustainable.
 The current fuel mix is associated with a multitude of environmental impacts, including global climate change, acid rain, freshwater consumption, hazardous air pollution, and radioactive waste.
 Renewable energy has the potential to meet demand with a much smaller environmental footprint and can help to alleviate other pressing problems, such as energy security, by contributing to a distributed and diversified energy infrastructure.
-About 80% of the nation’s energy comes from fossil fuels, 8.4% from nuclear, and 11.4% from renewable sources.
-Wind and solar are the fastest growing renewable sources, but contribute just 3.8% of total energy used in the United States.1
+About 78% of the nation’s energy comes from fossil fuels, 8.9% from nuclear, and 12.5% from renewable sources.
+In 2019, renewables surpassed coal in the amount of energy provided to the U.S. and continued this trend in 2020.
+Wind and solar are the fastest growing renewable sources, but contribute just 4.6% of total energy used in the U.S.1

 U.S. Renewable Energy Consumption: Historic and Projected1,2